 It is quite surprising how often I come across a fixed fire suppression system that still has the service safety pin inserted, preventing manual activation of the system in case of an emergency.
-Oddly enough, this is most often on systems that have been recently inspected, but after catching this a few times now I make a mental note of always checking the position of the pull cable's safety pin.
+Oddly enough, this is most often on systems that have been recently inspected, but after catching this a few times now I make a mental note of always checking the position of the pull cable's transport safety pin.

-Clearly this is a simple fix, simply removing the safety pin puts the system back in service leaving no reason to write any comment at all.
+Clearly this is a simple fix, simply removing the transport pin puts the system back in service leaving no reason to write any comment at all.
 However, sometimes the circumstances dictate that we as surveyors simply 'observe and report', as we can't determine whether the pin was left in place on purpose or not.